spragunr/deep_q_rl/README.md

   http://robohub.org/artificial-general-intelligence-that-plays-atari-video-games-how-did-deepmind-do-it/

 * https://github.com/muupan/dqn-in-the-caffe

   Working Caffe-based implementation.
-(I haven't tried it out, but there is a video of the agent playing Pong successfully.)
+(I haven't tried it, but there is a video of the agent playing Pong successfully.)

 * https://github.com/brian473/neural_rl